 If you are planning to take only one or two courses, please see the section on non-degree students.
 Note: international students are not eligible to attend as a non-matriculated student (taking one or two courses).

-As a visiting student, you may take any undergraduate course at Pratt that is approved by the appropriate chairperson and academic adviser based on your prerequisites and your portfolio and transcript.
+As a visiting student, you may take any undergraduate course at Pratt that is approved by the appropriate chairperson and academic advisor based on your prerequisites and your portfolio and transcript.
 Visiting students may not enroll in graduate level courses.
 We encourage students to have a wide selection of courses ready at the time of registration.
-You can find our selection of courses here, and you can find the schedule of courses online as well.
+You can find our selection of courses here.

 Deadlines and Instructions